Jtoney40/engr3/README.md

 ![image](https://github.com/Jtoney40/engr3/assets/143732462/edcc74b1-8974-4314-a692-5e8af4d9bb48)

 ### Reflection
  The hard part was having the right vaules and the right pins.
+Also finding how to code it all and having to wire it with out breaking.